varunkumardev/amitmerchant1990.github.io/_posts/2020-01-20-unless-if-blade-directive-laravel.md

 @endenv
 ```

-Now, if you want to check if something should render only when the application in the "production" mode, you couuld do like so.
+Now, if you want to check if something should render only when the application in the "production" mode, you could do like so.

 ```
 @env('production')